What Happened in May

 Beyond just being super easy to use, you can choose from over 40 different envelope colors and add foil to so many different invite options.
 Plus there are over 150 different color options to make sure the invite is perfect.
 But my favorite feature is the option to order a sample.
 I can’t tell you how many times I’ve ordered invites just to have them be nothing like I hoped or riddled with spelling errors (this girl cannot spell!)
 And it’s not going to cost an arm and a leg to get a sample either.

 Basic Invite has invitations for practically every occasion, even ones I hadn’t even thought of.
 Browsing through the categories has given me a ton of ideas for some future parties!
-With graduation season right around the corner, it’s a great option for ordering
+With graduation season right around the corner, it’s a great option for ordering graduation cards and graduation thank you cards in gorgeous styles and layouts that aren’t outdated or overly done.

 Want to send paper invitations but don’t know where to start?
 Basic Invite also has an address capturing service that gives you a link to share on Facebook and other social media to request friends’ and family’s addresses.
 The addresses are stored in your account and can be selected during the design process.

-Basic Invite is offering 15% off with coupon code: 15FF51.
+So it’s time to plan that party you’ve been talking about.
+And right now Basic Invite is offering 15% off with coupon code: 15FF51.
 Now to start designing my invitations for our 4th of July party!

-find out more stats and info) and we didn’t want to be a part of that statistic anymore.
+Two months ago Alex and I decided to stop using plastic straws completely.
+We’re always trying to find small ways that we can make an impact on the environment and this seemed like a no-brainer.
+Over 500 million straws are used DAILY (find out more stats and info) and we didn’t want to be a part of that statistic anymore.
 Straws are incredibly difficult to break down and most types cannot be recycled.
 Plus tons of them end up in the oceans causing damage to wildlife.
 I’m not in the business of harming poor sea turtles.

 Honestly I thought it would be a lot harder than it actually was.
 But it became obvious after the first day just how often plastic straws pop into our lives.
 And it’s so easy just to say no thank you to a straw, or pass one back through a drive-thru window.
 I also keep track of just how many straws we’ve saved over the past 60 days.
 We’ve avoided using 70 straws so far.
 Not too bad.

-these metal straws from Amazon and now drinking on the go is super easy.
+Having drinks in the car did prove to be the most difficult thing to overcome.
+So we purchased these metal straws from Amazon and now drinking on the go is super easy.
 Plus I really like how cold the metal straws get.

 We also don’t try to pressure other people to not use straws when we’re out to eat.
 I don’t want to become that person who shoves my opinions down other people’s throats.
 But more times than not, people will skip out of using straws for that meal too.